The Gift (The Jam album): Music and lyrics

-End of The Jam
+Break-up of the Jam

-Weller's experimentation with several new musical styles on The Gift contributed to a distancing between him and the Jam's other band members, Bruce Foxton and Rick Buckler, who were uneasy with the move away from the band's former Rock/Mod Revival style.
-Weller himself was also discontented with contractual obligations and had begun feeling as if he were simply writing songs to order.
+Weller's experimentation with several new musical styles on The Gift contributed to a distancing between him and the Jam's other band members, bassist Bruce Foxton and drummer Rick Buckler, who were uneasy with the move away from the band's former rock and mod revival style.
+Weller was discontented with contractual obligations and had begun feeling as if he were simply writing songs to order.

-Nine months after the album's release the band broke up despite the LP reaching number one in the UK Album Chart upon release, during the band's 'Trans-Global Unity Express Tour' to promote the album.
+Nine months after the album's release the band broke up despite the album reaching number one in the UK Album Chart upon release, during the band's Trans-Global Unity Express Tour to promote the album.

 Cover art

-The front cover of The Gift depicts the members of the band standing upon the roof of a building close to Oxford Street.
-The posture of each individual is intended to express being poised to run.
+The front cover of The Gift depicts the members of the band standing upon the roof of a building close to Oxford Street in the West End of London.
+The posture of each individual is intended to express "Running on the Spot", the opening track on side 2.
 Each member of the band had known the photographs would be separately tinted in the colours of red, amber, and green with the intention being to symbolise the three stages of traffic lights.

 The original release of the album was on 12" vinyl and initial copies came with a paper bag stating "The Jam...
 A Gift".
 These copies became increasingly difficult to find, especially in good condition.
 Other issues included the regular vinyl issue, the Japanese vinyl issue (with a bonus lyric book), the CD issue, the re-mastered issue, and a later-issued Japanese version in a mini-LP style sleeve.